GeoMind: An Agentic Workflow for Lithology Classification with Reasoned Tool Invocation: Experiments

 \subsection{Process Rewards for Stable Convergence}

-We examine whether fine-grained process rewards can stabilize RL training for our multi-step Planner--Executor--Reflector workflow by comparing MA-GRPO with standard GRPO.
-Figure~\ref{fig:comp_grpo} shows that MA-GRPO drives a faster and smoother decrease in critic loss, and reaches higher trajectory returns earlier on both the training and validation splits, while GRPO improves more slowly with larger fluctuations.
-At the same time, the Actor Gradient Norm exhibits lower oscillations, indicating that MA-GRPO achieves better convergence.
+We examine whether fine-grained process rewards can stabilize RL training for our multi-step agentic workflow by comparing MAPO with standard GRPO.
+Figure~\ref{fig:comp_grpo} shows that MAPO reaches higher trajectory returns earlier on both the training and validation splits, while GRPO improves more slowly with larger fluctuations.
+The actor gradient norm under MAPO also exhibits smaller oscillations and a smoother overall trajectory, indicating more stable and reliable optimization dynamics throughout training.
 These observations align with our design choice to supervise intermediate trend narration, LLM decision accuracy, and reflection-based correction, and to optimize them with module-aware, group-relative advantages to alleviate sparse-reward credit assignment and reduce stage-wise optimization interference.